API Discovery

 • orders/1bw-G30aoMUa8XS7L6x-nAS0j4T6A_wWUCCxQqYB9xa

-and you wish to rename them as orders/{orders-id}, then you should configure the rule as follows:
+And you wish to rename them as orders/{orders-id}, then you should configure the rule as follows:

 Traceable renames the URL as orders/{orders-id}